uxebu/compass-to-map-app/README.md

 of the depdendencies and which of them are mocked and where are the module/unit boundaries that are created using mocks.
-And trying to visualize the concepts and boundaries in a way that people new to the code have an easier way of aceessing and understanding it.
+And trying to visualize the concepts and boundaries in a way that people new to the code have an easier way of accessing and understanding it.

 # Roadmap